defuneste/utile_comme_du_pq/README.md

 # Utile Comme du PQ

 This used to be a small repo with few files I needed to grab(yeah for french reader I created it when people were hoarding toilette papers...) but I guess now it is more about checking polygons geometries!
-The goal is to make a small shiny app that help myself (and maybe other see: https://github.com/Robinlovelace/geocompr/issues/811) understand how various algorithms and their implementations are used to correct non valid geometries.
+The goal is to make a small shiny app that help myself (and maybe other see [here](https://github.com/Robinlovelace/geocompr/issues/811)) understand how various algorithms and their implementations are used to correct non valid geometries.

-The source of inspirations started with this great post from Paul Ramsey (see: https://www.crunchydata.com/blog/waiting-for-postgis-3.2-st_makevalid and http://s3.cleverelephant.ca/invalid.html) about a new implementation of `MakeValid()` in postGIS.
+The source of inspirations started with this great post from Paul Ramsey (see [here](https://www.crunchydata.com/blog/waiting-for-postgis-3.2-st_makevalid) and [here](http://s3.cleverelephant.ca/invalid.html)) about a new implementation of `MakeValid()` in postGIS.

 I tried to reproduce some of this post with R in `erreur_topo.R` but some are still missing.